-As authorized by the U.S. National Marine Fisheries Service, the DPMMR Protect Wild Dolphins Research and Conservation Program conducts monthly surveys of the Florida Keys dolphin population.
-Since 1980, the DPMMR team has served as the primary responders to marine mammal stranding events throughout the vital 10,000 square-mile region of marine habitat in the Keys.
+As authorized by the U.S. National Marine Fisheries Service., the DPMMR Protect Wild Dolphins Research and Conservation Program conducts monthly surveys of the Florida Keys dolphin population.
+Since 1980 DPMMR has served as the primary responder to marine mammals stranding events throughout the Keys vital 10,000 mile square region.

-The DPMMR Wild Dolphin Research Program uses an interdisciplinary and collaborative approach to further research objectives within the unique long-term “natural laboratory” of Florida Bay, where hundreds of identifiable resident dolphins reside.
+The DPMMR Wild Dolphin Research Program uses an interdisciplinary and collaborative approach to further research objectives within the unique long-term “natural laboratory” of Florida Bay, where hundreds of identifiable resident dolphins call home.

-Program efforts also include research and consultations throughout the southeastern U.S and other supports other marine mammal conservation programs around the world.
-The Program is also available to conduct follow-up monitoring of dolphins and whales that have returned to the wild following treatment at Mote Marine Laboratory, SeaWorld, and other rehabilitation hospitals to determine the success of the rehabilitation and release efforts.
+Program deliverables include research and consultations throughout the southeastern U.S and supports other marine mammal conservation programs around the world.
+The Program is also available to conduct follow-up monitoring of dolphins and whales that have been treated at Mote and other rehabilitation hospitals and returned to the wild to determine the success of treatment.